Joe-Collins-1986/Hangman/README.md

       - #000000 (Black)
       - #FFFFFF (White)

-   To add a bit of simple colour to the main page margin lines generated through repeating linear gradients used some lighter colours found of paper note pads.
+   To add a bit of simple colour to the main page margin lines generated through repeating linear gradients used some lighter colours found on paper note pads.
    - Margin lines on page:
       - #ffc0cb (Pink) (This colour will also to be used in for the required button hover animation to keep design consistency)
       - #9198E5 (Maximum Blue Purple)